Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

                 applied: <integer>, // Number of records applied
                 succeeded: <integer>, // Number of records that applied without error
-                failed: <integer>, // Number of records that failed to apply
+                failed: <integer>, // Number of records that failed to apply },
-                newFailed: <integer>, // Number of records that failed for the first time this sync
-                reconciled: <integer>, // Number of records that were reconciled },

               // Optional, excluded if it would be empty.
 Records that would be